facingapp/website/README.md

 Server
 ---

-If you would like to know what is running in the back-end, checkout our [facing-server](https://github.com/manifestinteractive/facing-server) repository:
+If you would like to know what is running in the back-end, checkout our [facing-server](https://github.com/manifestinteractive/facing-server) repository.

 License
 ---